-The book goes into detail on strengths and weaknesses, as well as upbringing, and even discusses how the characters interact with each other (a Spunky Kid, for example, is good with a Lost Soul, because she can bring him out of his depression and help him learn to enjoy life again.
-Or something like that).
+The book goes into detail on strengths and weaknesses, as well as upbringing, and even discusses how the characters interact with each other (a Spunky Kid, for example, can be paired with a Lost Soul to become an automatic ManicPixieDreamGirl).
 Furthermore, google the book and you wind up on the homepage of one of the authors, where she goes into detail on the ''villainous'' versions of the heroes and heroines.

 This page will serve as the index for at least two pages (one for the Heroes, one for the Heroines), and more if need be.